 It’s important to understand that if you are a single person who is going into a nursing home, and your home is valued at less than $560,000, the house is protected, but all of your remaining income will go to Medicaid.
 This means you will have no money left over to pay household bills such as mortgage, taxes, insurance, utilities, and maintenance.
 To keep your home, your family members may need to raise funds on their own.
 Renting the home will result in a loss of the homestead exemption and will impact Medicaid eligibility.

-Using an asset protection trust
+Using a Florida asset protection trust

 One planning option is an irrevocable Medicaid asset protection trust (MAPT).
 Assets like cash, investments and real property can be transferred to the trust in order to start the five-year look back clock.
-An experienced elder law attorney can guide you through this preventative planning technique and help you accomplish necessary asset transfers five years before you apply for Medicaid.
+An experienced Florida elder law attorney can guide you through this preventative planning technique and help you accomplish necessary asset transfers five years before you apply for Medicaid.
 Creating an irrevocable trust may be the right option if you want to preserve the value of your home without disrupting veteran’s or Medicaid benefits.
 In addition, your heirs can get a step-up in basis after your death and avoid potential capital gains tax.

 It’s never too late to plan for the future.
 If you are worried about the aging process and how it may affect your ability to leave your children, spouse, and other relatives an inheritance, contact The Law Offices of Hoyt & Bryan today.
 Our experienced legal team works diligently to help Floridians protect their homes and other legacy assets.